cybloxyz/itsboo/README.md

 ![Hackatime Badge](https://hackatime-badge.hackclub.com/U09DKPTAYN4/photoboo)

-# 🖐️ Hand Sign & Face Recognition
+# 🖐️ Hand Sign, Face Recognition & Gestures Piano 🎹🎼

 Hand Sign Recognition with Face Detection is an interactive computer vision project that combines gesture recognition and facial identification into one unified system.
 It allows users to control actions or communicate through hand gestures — and even recognizes individual faces for personalization.